Trash Bee, An Inspiring Start Up Promoting Plastic Waste Recycling In Environment Friendly Manner - UrduPoint

 "Most of the recycling units in the country are carrying routine practice of recycling plastic along with contaminants which pollutes air and environments and creates health problems for humans," observed Arsalan while talking to a group of journalist during a field trip arranged by Institute of Urbanization.

-At Trash Bee, he added, the focus is given on promotion of green skills to drive environmental change and create a sustainable world.
+At Trash Bee, he added, the focus was given to promoting green skills to drive environmental change and create a sustainable world.

 The workers at Trash Bee sort the collected plastic scrape to ensure all contaminants have been removed.